wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

     * The collectd metric `gauge-lom_id` has been renamed to `gauge-custom_ruleset_id`.

-        In new node versions, the collectd service does not return the metric with deprecated names.
+        In new node versions, the collectd service collects both the deprecated and new metrics.
+The deprecated metric collection will be stopped in future releases.

         [All collectd metrics →](../admin-en/monitoring/available-metrics.md#nginx-metrics-and-nginx-wallarm-module-metrics)